-Whilst the crescent has been demolished, the plant rooms, gardens, and the residential blocks with an entrance that runs beneath the crescent, have been retained.
-In place of the crescent, a series of high-quality four-storey residential apartments are to be built, extending beyond the existing façade line at the rear.
-It will comprise a reinforced concrete frame with vertical concrete columns and horizontal flat slabs.
-Stability is to be provided by new reinforced concrete cores and walls.
-The roof structure constitutes a lightweight timber frame made of vertical SIPS panels and plywood diaphragm deck.
+In place of the old crescent, a total of 76 ultra high-end apartments have been built arranged in seven different levels, extending beyond the existing façade line at the rear.
+The new crescent building comprises a reinforced concrete frame with vertical concrete columns and horizontal flat slabs.
+Lateral stability is provided by six new reinforced concrete cores and two shear walls.
+The sloped roof structure is solved with an incline steel frame supporting lightweight timber joist and plywood deck.

-Two tube tunnels run under the south-east side of the crescent that place limitations on the extent of new foundation and construction activity.
-The close proximity of the tunnels also creates noise and vibration issues, which will be mitigated using an acoustic anti-vibration isolation system.
+Jubilee Line tunnels run under the south-east side of the crescent limiting the extent of the new basements and construction activities.
+In addition, the Metropolitan line tunnel runs parallel to the north side of the crescent building just behind the new basement retaining wall.
+The close proximity of the tunnels creates ground-borne vibrations and noise issues requiring an acoustic anti-vibration isolation system.
 Ground movement modelling has also been necessary to assess the impact of construction on the underground tunnels, particularly the effect of basement construction.